-and a term $\ve{b}$ such that $(\ve{Y}\ \ve{b})$ reduces to $\ve{b}+(\ve{Y}\ \ve{b})$ and so on.
-Modulo equality over vector spaces, the theory would be inconsistent, as the term $(\ve{Y}\ \ve{b})-(\ve{Y}\ \ve{b})$ would then be equal to $\ve{0}$, but would also reduce to $\ve{b}+(\ve{Y}\ \ve{b})-(\ve{Y}\ \ve{b})$ and hence also be equal to $\ve{b}$.
-Instead, this problem can be fixed by restricting rules such as $\alpha.\ve{u}+\beta.\ve{u}\to(\alpha+\beta).\ve{u}$ to terms that cannot reduce forever (cf. \textit{Factorization rules}, below), matching the old intuition that indefinite forms `$\infty-\infty$' must be left alone.
-Moreover, oriented axioms of vector spaces define vector spaces, and no more than vector spaces, just as well as the original axioms do, as was shown in \cite{arrighi1}.
+and consider a term $\ve{b}$ such that $\ve{Y}\ve{b}$ is $\beta$-equivalent to $\ve{b}+\ve{Y}\ve{b}$ and so on.
+Modulo equality over vector spaces, the theory would be inconsistent, as the term $\ve{Y}\ve{b}-\ve{Y}\ve{b}$ would then be equal to $\ve{0}$, but would also reduce to $\ve{b}+\ve{Y}\ve{b}-\ve{Y}\ve{b}$ and hence also be equal to $\ve{b}$.
+Instead, this problem can be fixed by restricting rules such as $\alpha.\ve{u}+\beta.\ve{u}\to(\alpha+\beta).\ve{u}$ to terms that cannot reduce forever (\cf~\textit{Factorisation rules}, below), matching the old intuition that indefinite forms `$\infty-\infty$' must be left alone.
+Moreover, oriented axioms of vector spaces define vector spaces and no more than vector spaces, just as well as the original axioms do, as was shown in \cite{ArrighiDowekRTA08}.
 Plus the orientation serves a purpose: it presents the vector in its canonical form.

-\paragraph{Definitions} The untyped {\em Lineal} calculus, as defined in \cite{arrighi1}, is presented in Fig. \ref{fig:lineal}.
-Terms contain a subclass of \emph{basis terms}, that are the only one that can be substituted for a variable in a $\beta$-reduction step.
-Terms are considered modulo associativity and commutativity of operator~$+$ (that is an {\em AC-rewrite system} \cite{ac}).
-Scalars (notation:~$\alpha, \beta, \gamma,\dots$) are members of a commutative ring $(\Sc, +, \times)$.
-The confluence of this calculus has been formally proven in \cite{arrighi1}.